airr-community/ogrdbstats/vignettes/using_ogrdbstats.md

 ### Detailed Description of Input Files

-Usage of ogrdbstats with specific installation tools can be found towards the end of this document.
-We suggest that you refer to the notes for the tool that you are using before a first read of this section.

 #### REF_FILE - FASTA file containing the IMGT gap-aligned reference germline sequences.

-- All sequences that are called in the read file (apart from those of novel alleles) should be included.
+- All germlines that are called in the read file (apart from those of novel alleles) should be included.
 - The sequences must be IMGT gap-aligned
 - The FASTA header can either be in IMGT’s germline library format, or